 Elsewhere in its response, Unite criticised an absence of focus on early years intervention, warning that the ability to prevent mental ill health would be squandered, if a revised paper did not reverse the invisibility of a child’s ‘first 1,001 critical days’.

-Unite’s submission in full can be viewed here.
+Unite’s submission in full can be downloaded below.

 Commenting Unite lead professional officer for mental health Dave Munday said: “This green paper lacks the scope and the boldness needed to properly address the burning injustice of young people’s mental ill health.